Updated: October 29, 2018

-Cloud Application Manager allows organizations to do more with their clouds by driving collaboration between the spheres of influence within enterprise IT — Developers, IT Operations and Finance into a common team workspace, where they focus on modeling workloads, managing them through their lifecycle, and optimizing costs against each business initiatives.
+Cloud Application Manager allows organizations to do more with their clouds by driving collaboration between the spheres of influence within enterprise IT — Developers, IT Operations and Finance — into a common team workspace, where they focus on modeling workloads, manage them through their lifecycle, and optimize costs against business initiatives.

 The primary capabilities of Cloud Application Manager focus on:

 Cloud Application Manager has two commercial versions available.
 Cloud Application Manager is not available for any public sector (e.g. federal, state, local or education) customer who requires FISMA or any other higher level security or regulatory requirements.
 Please review the sector availability matrix for further details.

 This automated software defined managed services platform, powered by cloud and infrastructure experts, provides a complete management experience for hybrid IT environments.
 MSA is designated at the cloud or infrastructure provider account layer and includes management of applications or workloads that run on top of the cloud platform.
 The standard features of MSA include deployment, configuration, administration, monitoring, maintenance and support for the Supported Providers and certain provider services.

 By selecting MSA, Customer agrees and shall ensure that it has all appropriate permissions to enable the installation by CenturyLink of a proprietary management appliance on each platform/environment for which MSA is selected in order to enable CenturyLink to perform it obligations.
 CenturyLink’s management fees are not applicable to the appliance itself.
 In addition, a remote gateway is deployed on the appliance to establish a secure connection between customer network and CenturyLink to remotely access managed devices on the customer’s network.
 The connection is monitored and maintained by CenturyLink.